-If we ever need to establish a connection between tables, say, you want to know what the weather was at a certain time and relate that to a baseball game's predicted score, then what we do is create what is called a key.
-This key allows for connections to be made between two or more tables to solidify associations between the two.
+If we ever need to establish a connection between tables, say, you want to know what the weather was at a certain time and relate that to a baseball game's predicted score.
+What we do is create what is called a key.
+This key allows for connections between two or more tables to solidify associations between the two.

 Some popular SQL database systems include:

 A non-relational database, also known as a NoSQL database, is a type of database that does not use the traditional table-based relational structure.
 Instead, non-relational databases use various data models, such as key-value, document, column-family, and graph.

 This allows for greater flexibility in storing and managing data, especially for large-scale, distributed, and unstructured data.
 To break it down, let's go through the types of non-relational data models one by one.

 - Key-value: This data model comprises two parts: a key and a value.
 The key is like an index, used to look up and access the value containing the data stored in the database.